MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

 By protecting your machines with the latest security updates, you can reduce the risk of security breaches and ensure your machines are protected against the latest threats.

-## Enable system updates and patches on machines at scale
+## Remediate the recommendations at scale

-You also have the ability to enable system updates and patches on multiple machines at scale.
+You also have the ability to remediate system updates and patches recommendations on multiple machines at scale.

 1. Sign in to the [Azure portal](https://portal.azure.com).